Objectway/super-gigi/README.md

   )```
   - type: `map`

-Ok, this is a little complicated :) but we want to have this settings in only one place.
+Ok, this might look a little complicated :) but we wanted to have an easily accessible setting in one place.
 This is a
 <a href="http://sass-lang.com/documentation/file.SASS_REFERENCE.html#maps" target="_blank">Sass map</a>,
-and is used to define all our mediaqueries.
+and is used to define all of our mediaqueries.

 The **keys** are used to define the name of our breakpoints and will be passed to our classes generator or to our mixins.

-For example if you use the classes and youchange this object like this:
+As an example, the following...

 ```scss
 $breakpoints: (sml: 0em, mdm: 40em, lrg: 60em);
 ```

-you will generate this kind of css:
+... will generate this css:

 ```css
 @media (min-width: 40em) {